meeshkan/hmt/README.md

 _Note: This tutorial has been tested on Python 3.6, 3.7, and 3.8._

-After installing, you can begin the tutorial by invoking from the command line:
+After installing Meeshkan, you can begin the tutorial by invoking from the command line:

 ```bash
 $ meeshkan tutorial